ubc-library-rc/damage/docs/index.md

 ### Source code

-As you may have surmised frotm the example above, source code is available at <https://github.com/ubc-library-rc/fcheck>, along with all of the documentation and binary files.
+As you may have surmised from the example above, source code is available at <https://github.com/ubc-library-rc/fcheck>, along with all of the documentation and binary files.